 Internally piloted valves are used in dishwashers and irrigation systems where the fluid is water, the pressure might be 80 psi (550 kPa) and the orifice diameter might be 3⁄4 in (19 mm).

 Piloted valves require much less power to control, but they are noticeably slower.
-Piloted solenoids usually need full power at all times to open and stay open, where a direct acting solenoid may only need full power for a short period of time to open it, and only low power to hold it.
+Piloted solenoids usually need full power at all times to open and stay open.
+Whereas a direct-acting solenoid may only need full power for a short period of time to open, and only low power to hold it.

 Direct Acting Solenoid